Pay $8.00 postage for first item ordered.

 magnifying glass work?

-page magnifiers have a focal range of up to 4 inches and do not lay flat on the page.
+Full page magnifiers have a focal range of up to 4 inches.

 lay flat on page.